wjw12/ai-image-prompt-creator/README.md

 # AI Prompt Generator

 Welcome to the AI Prompt Generator project!
-This tool helps users create dynamic prompts for AI image generation, particularly tailored for anime and fantasy-style artwork.
+This tool helps users create dynamic prompts for AI image generation.
+All these prompts are applicable to Stable Diffusion models hosted on [Heurist Imagine](https://imagine.heurist.ai).

 ## Configuration Explanation